emacadie/java-concurrency/java/src/main/java/info/shelfunit/concurrency/venkatsbook/ch006/stm/README.md

 Likewise, UseMultiverseEnergySource.java calls MultiverseEnergySource.java, which calls MultiverseReplenish.java and MultiverseUseEnergy.java.
 I think that MultiverseUseEnergy.java should probably be given another name.
 So should CallableUseEnergy.
 Perhaps MultiverseEnergyUser and CallableEnergyUser.

+I shall have to study these further.
+It looks like all the fields are updated in all three ways of doing this, even though in the second two the variables are sent as arguments to other classes.